johnPertoft/smile/results/attgan/results.md

-# Attgan Results
+# AttGAN Results
+These are results for some AttGAN experiments.

-TODO: Specify the attributes used.
+* TODO: Specify the attributes used.
+* TODO: Rerun these without augmentation/fix augmentation?

 To see all attgan options:
 ```bash